davidpicarra/martian-robots/README.md

 2 3 S
 ```

-Created unit test with 100% coverage and added specific test to try the scenario provided:
+Created unit test with 100% coverage for the martian robot (excluding user input as per the future work section) and added specific test to try the scenario provided:
 > [should execute the sample test correctly](https://github.com/davidpicarra/martian-robots/blob/master/src/main.spec.js#L206)

 ## Future work
 - [ ] Read from file
+- [x] Read from user input
+- [ ] Improve user input to re-use world instead of creating new one for each new robot created
-- [ ] Read from user input
+- [ ] Improve test coverage for user input